Minneapolis College of Art and Design — Admission Snapshot 2026

 ACT Competitiveness

 This score makes Minneapolis College of Art and Design slightly Competitive for ACT scores.
-You need to well to score 22 on the ACT.
+You need to do well to score 22 on the ACT.

 ACT Scores Breakdown by Sections